A few weeks ago, I shared a few tips for for repairing broken Prismacolor pencils.

 Unfortunately, that line of pencils was discontinued.

 Bruynzeel now produces Design Colored Pencils.
-Are they the same pencil renamed?
+The same pencil renamed?
 I’ve wondered about that, but don’t know for sure.

 A Few Interesting Facts